 Plan and manage costs for Azure Cosmos DB

-Cost analysis supports different kinds of Azure account types.
+Cost analysis in Cost Management supports most Azure account types, but not all of them.
 To view the full list of supported account types, see Understand Cost Management data.
-To view cost data, you need at least read access for your Azure account.
+To view cost data, you need at least read access for an Azure account.
 For information about assigning access to Azure Cost Management data, see Assign access to data.

 The following screenshot shows the throughput and cost estimation by using the capacity calculator:

-As you create Azure Cosmos DB resources from Azure portal, you can see the estimated costs.
+As you start using Azure Cosmos DB resources from Azure portal, you can see the estimated costs.
 Use the following steps to review the cost estimate:

 Sign into the Azure portal and navigate to your Azure Cosmos account.

 Go to the Overview section.

 Check the Cost chart at the bottom.
 This chart shows an estimate of your current cost over a configurable time period:

 Create a new container such as a graph container.

 Input the throughput required for your workload such as 400 RU/s.
 After you input the throughput value, you can see the pricing estimate as shown in the following screenshot:

 If your Azure subscription has a spending limit, Azure prevents you from spending over your credit amount.
 As you create and use Azure resources, your credits are used.
 When you reach your credit limit, the resources that you deployed are disabled for the rest of that billing period.
 You can't change your credit limit, but you can remove it.
 For more information about spending limits, see Azure spending limit.